-The New School Mutual Mentoring Grants Program
+The New School Mentoring Grants Program

 The Mutual Mentoring Concept

 The Provost's Office is committed to ongoing evaluation of the program and is open to suggestions on improving it as the program evolves.
-The Mutual Mentoring Initiative, developed by the Center for Teaching & Faculty Development at the University of Massachusetts Amherst and funded by the Andrew W. Mellon Foundation, is the model for The New School Mentoring Grants.
-For additional information on the Mutual Mentoring model and on ways to find a mentor and build a network, refer to the National Education Association (NEA) website.
+The Mutual Mentoring Initiative, developed by the Center for Teaching & Faculty Development at the University of Massachusetts Amherst and funded by the Andrew W. Mellon Foundation, is the model for New School Mentoring Grants.
+For additional information on the Mutual Mentoring model and on ways to find a mentor and build a network, see the National Education Association (NEA) website.

-Information to apply for a grant.
+Information on applying for a grant.